neo4j-field/gsummit2024/README.md

 RETURN *;
 ```

-Do we get the same result if we use the 'sectionlength' relationship property as our weight instead of 'traveltime' when computing the shortest path?
+Do we get the same result if we use the `sectionlength` relationship property as our weight instead of `traveltime` when computing the shortest path?

 ```cypher
 MATCH